 From 2001-2006 Lester George restored The Old White TPC Course bringing back many of the features of the original design.
 The course joined the TPC network of courses in March 2011.

-The Old White TPC has hosted seven editions of The Greenbrier Classic.
-The 2016 edition of the tournament had to be cancelled due to the severe flooding after record rainfalls throughout West Virginia.
+The Old White TPC has hosted seven editions of the Greenbrier Classic.
+The 2016 edition of the tournament had to be cancelled due to the severe flooding after record rainfalls throughout West Virginia that year.

-In the inaugural The Greenbrier Classic tournament (2010), Stuart Appleby carded a 59 in the final round winning the tournament on -22 (259).
+In the inaugural Greenbrier Classic tournament in 2010, Stuart Appleby carded a 59 in the final round winning the tournament on -22 (259).
 In response the course was lengthened to the current 7,200+ yard with extensive changes.
 The course has only two Par 5s which are both on the inward nine so the Par 70 card reads 34–36.

 The one common denominator that has featured in each edition of the Greenbrier Classic is putting.
-The last four champions Xander Schauffele (2017), Danny Lee (2015), Angel Cabrera (2014) and Jonas Blixt (2013) all finished inside the Top 10 for Strokes Gained Putting.
+The last five champions Kevin Na (2018), Xander Schauffele (2017), Danny Lee (2015), Angel Cabrera (2014) and Jonas Blixt (2013) all finished inside the Top 10 for Strokes Gained Putting.

 On Blixt’s route to victory he was mediocre at best tee-to-green but was stellar with the putter ranking 1st for Putts per Round and 1st for Birdies.
 Cabrera credited his driving for his victory saying,